 What breast lift is best?

-Dr Chinsee requests that his patients wait 6 months after pregnancy or breast feeding.
+Patients are required to wait a minimum of six months after pregnancy or six months after finishing breast feeding.
 It is recommended that women wait until they have finished having children.

 How long will results from a breast lift last?

-A Breast lift is a long-term surgical solution to breast ptosis (sagging).
-However, your breasts will still change due to natural aging processes, weight fluctuations, and pregnancy.
+A breast lift is a long-term surgical solution to breast ptosis (sagging).
+However, your breasts will still change due to natural ageing processes, weight fluctuations, and pregnancy.